 Since 1991, the International Political Economy and Ecology (IPEE) Summer School has offered a course each year on a salient issue within the IPEE field.
 Every year an internationally renowned scholar in the field is invited as the course instructor.
 The course offering is sponsored by the Department of Politics, Faculty of Environmental Studies, and the Department of Geography at York University.

 International Political Economy and Ecology Summer School

 Freedom Dreams: Approaching the Transnational Political Economy of Race

 Robin D. G. Kelley, Distinguished Professor and Gary B. Nash Endowed Chair in U.S. History, UCLA

 Honor Ford-Smith and Anna Zalik, Faculty of Environmental and Urban Change, York University

 The IPEE Summer School invites applications from graduate students and other interested individuals.

 Application procedures for the Summer School vary, depending on whether or not you intend to take the course for academic credit.
-In all cases, the application deadline is April 2, 2018.
-Responses to your application will be processed immediately thereafter.

 1. Students intending to take the Summer School for academic credit.